rule-of-72/StoreKit2-Wrapper/README.md

 ### Product Identifiers

-Your host code must provide a catalog of known product identifiers as an array of Strings, just as if you were using StoreKit 2 directly.
+Your host code must provide a catalog of known product identifiers.
+This is an array of Strings, just as if you were using StoreKit 2 directly.

-The final set of products made available for purchase are the intersection of this catalog and the list of active products on App Store Connect at the time the app is running.
+At runtime, the final set of products made available for purchase is the intersection of this array and the list of active products on App Store Connect.
 See [`Product.products(for:)`](https://developer.apple.com/documentation/storekit/product/3851116-products) for details.

 ### Callback Model